makerdao/community/governance/polls/Proposal - Should Monetary Policy Votes Use Ranked Choice Voting? - June 01, 2020.md

 ---
-title: Should Monetary Policy Votes Use Ranked Choice Voting? - June 01, 2020
+title: Should Monetary Policy Votes Use Ranked Choice Voting - June 01, 2020
 summary: Signal your support for the use of ranked choice voting in future monetary policy votes.
 discussion_link: https://forum.makerdao.com/t/2589
 poll_rules: The voter may select to vote for one of the poll options or they may elect to abstain from the poll entirely